Termix-SSH/Support/README.md

 # Overview

 This repository is specifically for reporting all bugs/feature requests related to the Termix project.
 It encompasses the web, desktop, and mobile versions in one central place.
+The main Termix repo is located [here](https://github.com/LukeGus/Termix).

 # Support